LLNL/Abmarl/docs/src/overview.rst

 The strucutre of the parameters dictionary is very important.
 It *must* have an `experiment` key which contains both the `title` of the experiment and the `sim_creator` function.
 This function should receive a config and, if appropriate, pass it to the simulation constructor.
-In the example configuration above, we just retrun the already-configured simulation.
+In the example configuration above, we just return the already-configured simulation.
 Without the title and simulation creator, Abmarl may not behave as expected.